Shuttlerock/trailer/README.md

 end
 ```

-The `with_trail` method will trace an event with the given name (e.g. `:destroy_page`), and tag the event with attributes pulled from the ActiveRecord instance, as well as the duration of the operation and a global `trace_id` for the request.
-You can customize which fields are used to tag the trace with the `config.auto_tag_fields` regex and / or the `config.tag_fields` array configuration options.

-You can provide your own tags to `with_trail` to augment the automated tags:
+You can also provide your own tags to any of the trace methods to augment the automated tags:

 ```
-with_trail(:destroy_page, page, tags: { user: current_user.id, role: user.role }) do
+trace_event(:destroy_page, page, user: current_user.id, role: user.role) do
   page.destroy!
 end
 ```